CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

      ![](./media/10.png "Lab Environment")

       > **Note:** Custom Locations feature is dependent on the Cluster Connect feature.
-So both features have to be enabled for custom locations to work.Also az connectedk8s enable-features needs to be run on a machine where the kubeconfig file is pointing to the cluster on which the features are to be enabled.
+So both features have to be enabled for custom locations to work.
+Also, az connectedk8s enable-features needs to be run on a machine where the kubeconfig file is pointing to the cluster on which the features are to be enabled.

-1. Now run the below command to deploy the extenstion of Azure Arc-enabled Data Services on Azure Arc kubernetes cluster.
+1. Now run the below command to deploy the extension of Azure Arc-enabled Data Services on Azure Arc Kubernetes cluster.

      ```
     az k8s-extension create --name azdata --extension-type microsoft.arcdataservices --cluster-type connectedClusters -c Arc-Data-Demo -g azure-arc --scope cluster --release-namespace arcdc --config Microsoft.CustomLocation.ServiceAccount=sa-bootstrapper

      ```
-1. After running the above command you will notive that the **Installstate** in still pending, this is because the extension will take a few minutes to complete the installation.
+1. After running the above command you will notice that the **Install state** in still pending, this is because the extension will take a few minutes to complete the installation.

     ![](./media/11.png "Lab Environment")

-1. To verify the extension installation, Switch back to browser and search for **Kuberenetes - Azure Arc** and select your cluster.
+1. To verify the extension installation, switch back to browser and search for **Kubernetes - Azure Arc** and select your cluster.

-1. Now select **Extension (preview)** from left side menu and check if the Install status in **Installed** or not, if not please refresh after sometime and then check.
+1. Now select **Extension (preview)** from left side menu and check if the Install status in **Installed** or not, if not please refresh after some time and then check.

     ![](./media/12.png "Lab Environment")